 16. (28 pts) Each of the following is from a mechanism we covered in class over the semester.
-Draw arrows to show the flow of electrons then draw the structure of the intermediate formed.
+Put arrows on the structures to show the flow of electrons then draw the structure of the intermediate formed.
 We do not want you to finish the mechanisms, we are just covering one step from each one on this page.
 Make sure to draw all lone pairs and formal charges.
 Put an asterisk next to any chiral centers you create and write racemic if appropriate.
 Finally, for each reaction step below, draw a BOX AROUND THE NUCLEOPHILE and CIRCLE THE ELECTROPHILE.